INTERNSHIPS

 Internship Summary

-Our program welcomes:
+Our internship program welcomes:

-✅ Full-time and part-time students
+• Full-time and part-time students

-✅ College and graduate students
+• College and graduate students

-✅ Non-degree seeking students and recent graduates
+• Non-degree-seeking students and recent graduates

-• Selected through an online or in-person interview
+• Selected through an online or in-person interview process

 • Paired with a dedicated mentor

-• Engaged in a 16-week term
+• Engaged in a 16-week internship term

 Stipend Availability

-Internship Activities & Educational Requirements
+Internship Activities & Learning Experience

-Interns will:
+Interns may:

 • Complete meaningful, mission-aligned projects

-• Attend learning opportunities and collaborative team meetings
+• Attend collaborative meetings and learning opportunities

 Internship Focus Areas

-Final Project Presentations
+Final Project & Presentation

 Contact Us